PrestaShop/prestashop-specs/back-office/shop-parameters/customer-settings/customers.md

 A tooltip is available: `Activate or deactivate B2B mode.
 When this option is enabled, B2B features will be made available.` in `Admin.Shopparameters.Help`.

 **Ask for birth date.** By default, it is enabled, meaning the **customer's birth date is asked when he/she is checking out**.
-It displays a 'Birthdate' optional field in the very first step of the checkout funnel, the _Personal information_ step.
+In the front-office, it displays a 'Birthdate' optional field in the very first step of the checkout funnel, the _Personal information_ step, and in the _Information_ section of the personal account.
 A tooltip is available: `Display or not the birth date field.` in  `Admin.Shopparameters.Help`.

 **Enable partner offers.** It should be disabled by default.
 Merchants must have **agreed with their business partners to suggest their customers to subscribe their newsletters** in the meantime.
 It displays a 'Receive offers from our partners' checkbox in the very first step of the checkout funnel, the _Personal information_ step.
 A tooltip is available: `Optional check box for affiliate links` in  `Admin.Shopparameters.Help`.